 La Planète Sauvage by Alain Goraguer (1973)

-Alain Goraguer was at a creative peak when he was asked to score this early 1970s French animation (opens in new tab), in which giant blue meditating Draags enslave human-like Oms on their planet Ygam, and it shows.
-A long-time collaborator and composer with Serge Gainsbourg, Goraguer’s break beats and psychedelic instrumentation are perfect backdrop for a surreal allegory that painfully remains relevant in the 21st century.
+Alain Goraguer was at a creative peak when he was asked to score this early 1970s French animation, in which giant blue meditating Draags enslave human-like Oms on their planet Ygam, and it shows.
+A long-time collaborator and composer with Serge Gainsbourg, Goraguer’s breakbeats and psychedelic instrumentation are the perfect backdrop for a surreal allegory that painfully remains relevant in the 21st century.

 Amélie by Yann Tiersen (2001)

-Director Jean-Pierre Jeunet was so taken by Yann Tiersen’s music upon hearing it that he bought the accordion and pianist’s entire catalogue to soundtrack this delightful French comedy, commissioning further pieces to be composed specifically for the film.
-Playful without straying into bijou, the score is as much part of Amélie (opens in new tab)’s character as any of the script Jeunet wrote himself.
+Director Jean-Pierre Jeunet was so taken by Yann Tiersen’s music upon hearing it, that he bought the accordionist and pianist’s entire catalogue to soundtrack this delightful French comedy, commissioning further pieces specifically for the film.
+Playful without straying into bijou, the score is as much part of Amélie’s character as any of the script Jeunet wrote himself.

 Requiem For A Dream by Clint Mansell (2000)

 Former Pop Will Eat Itself lead singer Clint Mansell was perhaps an unlikely film composer, but this industrial masterpiece, his second of six collaborations with director Darren Aronofsky, confirmed his immense talent.
-Equal parts sparse, foreboding and unequivocally violent, the schizophrenic character of his score is as mind-bending as Requiem For A Dream (opens in new tab) is a story.
+Equal parts sparse, foreboding and unequivocally violent, the schizophrenic character of his score is as mind-bending as Requiem For A Dream's story.

 Eraserhead by David Lynch & Alan Splet (1977)

-More a collage of sounds than musical composition in the traditional sense, Eraserhead (opens in new tab)’s creepy ambient soundscapes of hisses, creeks and baby cries are quite terrifyingly unforgiving.
-Constructed by David Lynch and sound designer Alan Splet, the success of their experimentation is such that it feels at odds with film’s sonic landscape even more than four decades on.
+More a collage of sounds than musical composition in the traditional sense, Eraserhead’s creepy ambient soundscapes of hisses, creeks and baby cries are quite terrifyingly unforgiving.
+Constructed by David Lynch and sound designer Alan Splet, the success of their experimentation is such that it feels at odds with the film’s sonic landscape even more than four decades on.

 The Godfather by Nino Rota (1972)